George III: Early life

-George was born at Norfolk House in St James's Square, London, on 4 June 1738.
+George was born on 4 June 1738 at Norfolk House in St James's Square, London.
 (Note: All dates in this article are in the New Style Gregorian calendar.
 George was born on 24 May in the Old Style Julian calendar used in Great Britain until 1752.)
 He was a grandson of King George II and the eldest son of Frederick, Prince of Wales, and Augusta of Saxe-Gotha.
 As he was born two months prematurely, and thought unlikely to survive, he was baptised the same day by Thomas Secker, who was both Rector of St James's Church, Piccadilly, and Bishop of Oxford.
 One month later, he was publicly baptised at Norfolk House, again by Secker.
 His godparents were King Frederick I of Sweden (for whom Lord Baltimore stood proxy), his uncle Frederick III, Duke of Saxe-Gotha (for whom Lord Carnarvon stood proxy), and his great-aunt Sophia Dorothea, Queen in Prussia (for whom Lady Charlotte Edwin stood proxy).

 George grew into a healthy, reserved and shy child.
 The family moved to Leicester Square, where George and his younger brother Edward (later Duke of York and Albany) were educated together by private tutors.
 Family letters show that he could read and write in both English and German, as well as comment on political events of the time, by the age of eight.
 He was the first British monarch to study science systematically.

 Apart from chemistry and physics, his lessons included astronomy, mathematics, French, Latin, history, music, geography, commerce, agriculture and constitutional law, along with sporting and social accomplishments such as dancing, fencing and riding.
 His religious education was wholly Anglican.
 At the age of 10, George took part in a family production of Joseph Addison's play Cato and said in the new prologue: "What, tho' a boy!
 It may with truth be said, A boy in England born, in England bred."
 Historian Romney Sedgwick argued that these lines appear "to be the source of the only historical phrase with which he is associated".

 King George II disliked Prince Frederick and took little interest in his grandchildren.
 However, in 1751, Frederick died unexpectedly from a lung injury at the age of 44, and his son George became heir apparent to the throne and inherited his father's title of Duke of Edinburgh.
 The King now took more interest in his grandson and created him Prince of Wales three weeks later.